openebs/website/website/src/blogs/openebs-3.0-release.md

 ## What’s new in OpenEBS 3.0?

-OpenEBS 3.0 is a culmination of efforts geared towards laying the foundation for making it easier to onboard and accept community contributions, making each of the engine operators  ready for future kubernetes releases, making it easy to manage and troubleshoot various engines.
+OpenEBS 3.0 is a culmination of efforts geared towards laying the foundation for making it easier to onboard and accept community contributions, making each of the engine operators  ready for future Kubernetes releases, making it easy to manage and troubleshoot various engines.
 This has been achieved via migration to latest Kubernetes constructs, ease of use improvements, bug fixes and most importantly refactoring the control plane and e2e test suites to independently enhance and release each of the engines.

 I highlight a few of these enhancements below.